Why do you let bad things happen?

 - On God, the Devil and Bob, Bob often asks for favors and becomes upset when God fails to provide them; this can shift between 1A and 1B, since he literally has a special relationship with God but doesn't act particularly devout.

 - In addition, he once came to believe that being God's prophet meant God was protecting him from any harm, causing him to take dangerous risks (including ultimately sky-diving without a parachute).
 In reality, he'd just had a lot of dumb luck recently.

 - One episode of The Simpsons has Homer become this, endlessly praying to God for good luck or indulgences, which actually come true.
 He returns the favor later on by suing the church following an accident.

-- Though not as evident an example, Ned Flanders sometimes becomes this in his Christian overzealousness, sometimes showing a condescending view of God's treatment towards others or praying for his good will for even minor things like winning a game of bowling.
+- Though not as evident an example, Ned Flanders sometimes becomes this in his Christian overzealousness, sometimes showing a condescending view of God's treatment towards others or praying for his good will for even minor things like winning a game of bowling (mind you, this one works).
 He's usually not nearly as bad as Homer thinks however.
 It's also very much Depending on the Writer.

 - In the South Park episode "Big Gay Al's Big Gay Boat Ride" Jimbo starts praying to Jesus to give their team one last score to beat the spread.
 Jesus, who is also in the crowd, tells Jimbo to leave him alone.